donleemalacad/verified-commits/README.md

 ```

->So, How does verified commits look like?
+>So, what does verified commits look like?

 ![](images/verified-commit.png?raw=true)